OsandaMalith/ChromeFreak/README.md

 <h3>What is this all about?</h3>

 Once again as like the SkypeFreak this application is a forensic tool for Google Chrome.
 I am sure you will love it.
-You can inbestigate the hisotory, downloads, bookmarks, cookies and also get a full report.
+You can investigate the hisotory, downloads, bookmarks, cookies and also get a full report.

 <h3>Disclaimer</h3>